WOLLATON HISTORICAL & CONSERVATION SOCIETY

 Please contact us via the Feedback page

-MEMBERSHIP: £5 per head renewable in April or by standing order, or at any time during the year to the following April.
+MEMBERSHIP: Remains £5.00 per head for the current year, increasing to £7.50 from April 2021, payable by standing order, or at any time during the year to the following April.

 For general enquiries please contact the Society's Secretary Angela Gilbert via the feedback link